Louchezer60/trichotillomania-reminder/README.markdown

    call conda activate "name_of_your_env" start cmd /k python tricho-reminder.py
    ```
    This batch file activates the environment and runs the program.
+Change the "PATH" and "name_of_env" values for it to work!!

 ### Step 4: Prepare Resources
 1. Ensure the following directories exist (created automatically on first run):